Corporate Renewable Energy Deals in Canada (Q2 2021)

 No. The Deal Tracker only tracks the deal capacity (in MW) of deals that meet its criteria, and excludes, for example, projects owned by or directed by Crown utilities without corporate offtakers for the renewable energy attributes.
 It also excludes the portion of renewable energy projects that are not subject to a corporate renewable deal: for instance, where the deal is for energy from a volume of capacity that is less than the total installed capacity of the project, the Deal Tracker only includes the deal volume.
-Finally, the Deal Tracker only includes publicly announced deals.
+Finally, the Deal Tracker only includes publicly announced or disclosed deals.

 2. I know of a project that isn’t included in here.
 Why not?
 How do I get it included?

 For inclusion, the deal must meet the criteria listed with the BRC-Canada Deal Tracker.
 For instance, if the deal is a fixed-price purchase of RECs from a project that pre-existed the deal, it would not meet the criteria around additionality or type of procurement mechanism.

 Please contact BRC-Canada with information about any missed eligible deals.